 With the change of the season, the temperatures drastically drop and so do our normal hair color requests.
 Simply put, fall is a time of year that embodies transition.
 The autumn leaves match some of our best hair color trends of the season, ranging in shades from deep auburn and chocolate brown to rich honey blondes and icy-toned highlights.
 We collected a few tips from our trusted expert to help guide you toward these trending transitional tones.
-Read on for 20 of the best hair colors to consider this Fall.

 Meet the Expert

 Caterina Alfieri is an expert hair colorist at New Jersey's Mancuso Salon.
-She has mastered effortless, yet elegant results ranging from bright blonde foil highlights to lived-in hand-painted balayage, rich brunettes and all shades of red.
+She has mastered effortless yet elegant results ranging from bright blonde foil highlights to lived-in hand-painted balayage, rich brunettes, and all shades of red.

 Hint of Red

 When contemplating your next hair color, don't forget to consider your skin's undertones, Alfieri reminds us.
-"All undertones can look great with warmth, it’s just where on the spectrum that warmth lies to compliment your individual undertone.
+"All undertones can look great with warmth, it’s just where on the spectrum that warmth lies to complement your individual undertone.
 Pinker skin actually softens with rose gold tones and those with yellow undertones can carry those beautiful rich purple-reds."

-Is there anything else that screams Fall more than Pumpkin Spice everything??Didn't think so.
-If you're looking to add these warm copper tones into the mix, check out our collection of Pumpkin Spice hair color inspo here.
+Is there anything that screams fall more than pumpkin spice everything?
+Didn't think so.
+If you're looking to add these warm copper tones into the mix, check out our collection of pumpkin spice hair color ideas here.

 Refreshed Natural Base

-To my fellow Brunettes out there: to keep your natural base looking fresh this season without changing its hue, turn to a clear gloss every couple of months.
+To my fellow brunettes out there: To keep your natural base looking fresh this season without changing its hue, turn to a clear gloss every couple of months.
 This will help your tresses maintain shine and vibrancy.
 As if you just left the salon with a fresh coat of paint, but you'll be saying, "this is my natural color."